Whether it’s their given name or a nickname, these athletes and sports figures fit right in on Halloween.

 NBA (1985-91, ’95-‘96 Atlanta Hawks; Sacramento Kings 1991-95; Minnesota Timberwolves 1996; Orlando Magic 1998)

 Anthony Jerome, better known as “Spud,” stands all of 5’7, but he never let his lack of size limit his impact on a basketball court.
 After playing at NC State for Jim Valvano, Webb was drafted in the fourth round of the 1985 NBA Draft by the Detroit Pistons.
-He never played for the Pistons and ended up spending the first six seasons of his NBA careeer with the Atlanta Hawks.
+He never played for the Pistons and ended up spending the first six seasons of his NBA career with the Atlanta Hawks.
 Webb will forever be remembered for winning the 1986 NBA Slam Dunk Contest during All-Star weekend as he surprised everyone in defeating defending champion and Hawks teammate Dominique Wilkins for the title.
 Webb remains one of only two participants under six feet tall (Nate Robinson, who is 5’9 won it in 2006) to win the slam dunk competition.
 Webb’s NBA career lasted 12 seasons and he is documented as the third-shortest player in NBA history.
+He currently is the President of Basketball Operations for the Texas Legends, the NBA Development League team for the Dallas Mavericks.